Lukobet/Darey.io_pbl/project12.md

 ![Screenshot from 2022-11-09 17-46-18](https://user-images.githubusercontent.com/110517150/200890114-5991720e-5cef-4686-b766-288b200967c2.png)

-* Adding some logic to the webserver role.
+* Adding some logic to the webserver role by writing configuration tasks to do the following

-writing configuration tasks to do the following:
+Install and configure Apache (httpd service), Clone Tooling website from GitHub, Ensure the tooling website code is deployed to /var/www/html on each of 2 UAT Web servers and Make sure httpd service is started

 ```
 ---